-Flexibility in remote work means the ability to work from whatever spot you desire, so long as it has a stable internet connection, allow you to focus and have calls with your team-mates.
-It is not only limited to your cozy, lovely living room in your apartment.
+Flexibility in remote work means the ability to work from whatever spot you desire, so long as it has a stable internet connection, and allows you to focus and have calls with your team-mates.
+It is not only limited to your cozy living room.
 Cute cafe?
 Train?
 Summer cabin?
 That tropical holiday destination?
 Your parents’ place?
 Or even in your parked car?
 We have all been there.

 As Monika, a Business Development Specialist recalls:

 “I am known for not limiting myself to working just from home.
 I have worked in tons of different places.
 Once, while visiting my parents in my hometown I was supposed to work at my father’s office but it turned out that the office was busy that day.
 So I decided to work from my car!
 It was actually a great idea!
 My car turned out to be a fantastic solution for ad hoc, temporary work as it had a comfortable car seat, natural light - which is a must for me - and nice music.”

 As you can see, working remotely can rouse your creativity!

 Here we will focus more on your state of mind.
 Remote work allows you to just feel free on so many levels.
 Free to plan your day however you want, free to choose your location - and we don’t just mean an office space, but also the country.
 You can become a digital nomad - someone who travels around the world, spending time in different countries, while working remotely.

 You are free to book time for your hobbies, as says Monika, iRonin’s HR Manager:

 “One thing I particularly love is the ability to bike almost every day during the daylight.
 If I worked an office job, before I got home, it would already be twilight and no fun in biking around the neighbourhood.
 Remote work allows me to cater for my hobbies!”